AI experts sharing free tutorials to accelerate your business.

 • Bullet list of every concrete decision the meeting produced.
 Each bullet: what was decided, who signed off, the effective date.

-• If a decision has a dollar / clinical / policy impact, note it ($ amount, which patients, which workflow).
+• If a decision has a dollar / clinical / policy / vendor / compliance impact, note it ($ amount, which patients, which workflow, which state-board rule).

-• Table or bullet list: Action · Owner · Due · Status (new / in progress / blocked / done)
+• Table: Action · Owner · Due · Status (new / in progress / blocked / done) · Cross-skill (which other skill, if any, this action surfaces in)

 • Never include a bare "follow up on X" without an owner and a date.